Engee documentation

 Skipping missing data

-To filter the vector from NaN values, just use the filter() function of the Julia base library.
+To filter a vector from values NaN it is enough to use the function filter() of the Julia base library.

 In [ ]: